Wakelock/uSloplist/README.md

 5. How to whitelist a site?
 > - Visit a search results page, click the uBlacklist logo at the top right corner.
 > - Mouseover at the blocked website (which should be highlighted), and then click the uBlacklist logo which just appeared.
 > - A menu should pop up, then click "Unblock".
-If you imported uSloplist, that would remove it from your list.
+If you imported uSloplist (which is not recommended), that would remove the site from your list.
 If you subscribed to uSloplist, that would add the site with an additional "@" at its line's beginning to your own list.

 ## See also
 - [AIMania](https://github.com/Vxrpenter/AIMania)